 How I Finally Got Pregnant at 43

 My husband and I were stunned.
 Our fertility practice didn’t want our money.
 They wanted us to go home and have sex.
 So that’s what we did.
-Unwilling to leave it all up to chance, I also saw a fertility acupuncturist for a solid year.
+Unwilling to leave it all up to chance, I also saw a fertility acupuncturist (although the ASRM states it isn't beneficial for improving pregnancy rates) for a solid year.
 After two more miscarriages and a lot of waiting, we finally conceived our second daughter when I was 43.
 It felt like a miracle.
 And that miracle is now a walking, talking toddler named Chloe.

 I don’t think my RE’s recommendation applies to everyone.
 Certainly, I know many women for whom IVF was the only solution to their very real fertility issues.
 But for women of advanced maternal age who have no other fertility problems, it’s worth considering that sometimes Mother Nature really does know best.